rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  a knowable truth.
 And we assume that pursuing
  this knowable truth is
- valuable, something that is good.
+ valuable, something that is *good*.
 Thus, there is an entire foundation of epistemology, ethics, mathematics, and meaning